natgo/wt-wiki-scraper/wikitext-transpiled/ground/Marder%201A3.md

 <!-- ''In the description, the first part should be about the history of the creation and combat usage of the vehicle, as well as its key features.
 In the second part, tell the reader about the ground vehicle in the game.
 Insert a screenshot of the vehicle, so that if the novice player does not remember the vehicle by name, he will immediately understand what kind of vehicle the article is talking about.''
 The text within these arrows are not to be deleted -->
 The '''{{Specs|name}}''' is a rank {{Specs|rank}} German light tank {{Battle-rating}}.
 It was introduced in [[Update "Direct Hit"]].

-The {{PAGENAME}} is an improvement over the [[Marder A1-]] with additional armour plates added all around the hull that should make the vehicle better withstand autocannon rounds from a distance, though close-range protection is still paper thin.
+The {{PAGENAME}} is an improvement over the [[Marder A1-]] with additional High Hardness armour plates added all around the hull that should make the vehicle better withstand autocannon rounds from a distance, though close-range side armour is still paper thin.
 The additional armour implemented on {{PAGENAME}} does make the vehicle slightly heavier than the Marder A1-, and while this should make impact mobility slightly, the differences in in-game performance is negligible.
 Armament between the two variants are similar too, with the {{PAGENAME}} retaining the MILAN ATGM and the 20 mm Rh202 autocannon.
-Armament differences lay in the APDS availability for the 20 mm autocannon and the removal of the rear-mounted MG3A1.
+Armament differences lay in the APDS availability for the 20 mm autocannon and the removal of the rear-mounted MG3A1, which greatly improves versatility, as the new DM63 rounds can now penetrate BMP based hulls from 500 meters and other comparable IFVs within 1000 meters, disregard the Warrior.

 == General info ==
 === Survivability and armour ===
 {{Specs-Tank-Armour}}
 <!-- ''Describe armour protection.
 Note the most well protected and key weak areas.
 Appreciate the layout of modules as well as the number and location of crew members.
 Is the level of armour protection sufficient, is the placement of modules helpful for survival in combat?
 If necessary use a visual template to indicate the most secure and weak zones of the armour.''
 The text within these arrows are not to be deleted -->

-The Marder 1A3's armour is minimal, even if a bit better than its predecessor's.
-Any calibre larger than light machine guns (7.62 mm) can penetrate the vehicle.
-Therefore you must be careful and not expose the vehicle.
+The Marder 1A3's armour is minimal, albeit superior to it's predecessor's thanks to the use of High Hardness Rolled Armor instead of Rolled Homogenous Armor.
+This variant of the Marder is the only Marder based hull capable of deflecting APDS from the BMP-2 and similar IFVs.
+However, it is still very vulnerable to regular tank shells.
+Therefore, you must be careful to not expose the vehicle.

 '''Armour type:'''

-* High hardness rolled armour (hull front and roof)
+* High hardness rolled armour (hull front, roof, additional side plates)
-* Rolled homogeneous armour (hull sides and rear, gun mount, cupola)
+* Rolled homogeneous armour (hull sides, rear, gun mount, cupola)

 {| class="wikitable"
 |-